 On this occasion, from Ravidas Ghat to the southern end of the Rajghat, the Ganges riverfront is beautifully decorated and lit with Diyas.
 And what is even more interesting to know here is that for this purpose, about a million earthen lamps are lit.
 The view of the ghats during this festival ooze nothing but bliss and divinity.

 The beautiful festival of Dev Deepawali came into existence in the 1980s at the Panchganga Ghat.
 Visiting the ghats, you will feel as if everything is meant to unfold itself like a godly plan.
 Yes, the aura of this place is such that you will feel the divine energies entering your body.

-Truly, the faith and the devotion on this particular day is unparalleled to anything seen or heard.
-This year, in 2020, Dev Diwali will be celebrated on November 29, 2020.
+Truly, the faith and the devotion on this particular day are unparalleled to anything seen or heard.
+This year, in 2021, Dev Diwali will be celebrated on November 18.

 After this ritual is performed, then comes the turn for Deep Dan which is basically offering oil to the earthen lamps.
 This particular ritual is carried out in the honour of Goddess Ganga.

 On this occasion, a great number of devotees gather to attend this four-day Ganga Mahotsav.
 The official celebrations of Dev Deepawali in Varanasi are held on the Dasaswamedh Ghat where many reputed artists and performers from all over the country come to perform.